 “I enjoyed how this author was honest about her feelings of disheartenment and disappointment during parts of her journey — it made me relate to her and keep reading.” - Suzy Strutner from the Huffington Post

-The scholarship allowed Carmen to travel to the IVHQ Jungle Conservation project in Cusco, Peru where she documented her journey in a blog titled ‘The Magic of Volunteering in the Jungle’.
+The scholarship allowed Carmen to travel to the IVHQ Amazon Jungle Conservation project in Cusco, Peru where she documented her journey in a blog titled ‘The Magic of Volunteering in the Jungle’.

 Teach & Volunteer Abroad 2016 Recipient - Taylor Franks